PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstanding 1.md

 # Market Research for Product development & Target audience analysis

 Research plays a critical role in the product development process.
-It enables you to verify your ideas with facts and statistics, and ensure your product will appeal to customers, be competitive in the market, and have the appropriate features, among other things.
+It enables you to verify your ideas with facts and statistics, and ensure your product will appeal to customers and create value for your target audience.
 Without researching beforehand, your product may not achieve its maximum potential.

 In the first part of today's independent study day, you will learn how to conduct exploratory research to design your application.